Skip to main content

 What are breakpoints?

 Breakpoints are arguably the most important concept in modern-day web design, due to the sheer scale of device sizes that can now access the internet.
 In Vev, you have the ability to define specific breakpoint sizes in your project and adapt your design accordingly.
+In Vev you can also decide between the option of fixed and fluid breakpoints.

 You will also need to define what your “main” breakpoint is.
 The main breakpoint is the starting point for your design, which means that any styling adjustments will automatically flow through to the other breakpoints unless a specific change is made on a subsequent device.